-For fiscal 2015, the principal components of our executive compensation program consisted of the following, each of which is addressed below in greater detail:
+For fiscal 2020, the principal components of our executive compensation program consisted of the following, each of which is addressed below in greater detail:

-- · base salary;
+- base salary;

 - non-equity-based incentive compensation plan;

-- · equity-based compensation plan;
+- equity-based compensation plan; and

-- deferred compensation arrangements; and

 - benefits.

 Base Salary.
 The base salary reflects each executive's responsibility, capability and performance.
-Base salary is determined based on the benchmarking data for the executive's responsibilities, the executive's experience in his or her area of responsibility, and the executive's performance and the impact of such performance on our business results.
+Base salary is determined based on the benchmarking data for the executive's responsibilities, the executive's experience, and the executive's performance and the impact of such performance on our business results.